yun-vis/fhstp-bcc-csharp/pages/polymorphism.md

     // Generic function
     // T stands for a type that implements the IConvertible interface
-    // IConvertible: Defines methods that convert the value of the implementing reference or value type to a common language runtime type that has an equivalent value. public static T DoubleMyResource<T>(T resource) where T : IConvertible {
+    // IConvertible: Defines methods that convert the value of the implementing
+    // reference or value type to a common language runtime type that has an
+    // equivalent value.
+    public static T DoubleMyResource<T>(T resource) where T : IConvertible {
         double d = resource.ToDouble(Thread.CurrentThread.CurrentCulture);
         // ToDouble: A system method to convert a type to a double.
 We just use it for now.
-        // Thread.CurrentThread.CurrentCulture: ToDouble requires a parameter that implements IFormatProvider to understand the format of numbers for a language and region.
-We can pass the CurrentCulture property of the current thread to specify the language and region used by your computer.
+        // Thread.CurrentThread.CurrentCulture: ToDouble requires a parameter
+        // that implements IFormatProvider to understand the format of numbers
+        // for a language and region.
+We can pass the CurrentCulture property
+        // of the current thread to specify the language and region used by
+        // your computer.

-        d *= 2.0; // r = r * 2.0M
+        d *= 2.0; // is equal to r = r * 2.0M

         return (T)Convert.ChangeType(d, typeof(T));
     }